-Texas pesticide deaths: 4 children identified
+Texas pesticide deaths: Family was sick before fatal mixture, police say

 Who is responsible?

+The Amarillo Police Department is investigating and will turn over its findings to the local district attorney's office to see whether any criminal charges should be filed, Officer Jeb Hilton said.

-So far, authorities believe this is a case of accidental poisoning, Davis said.
+But so far, this appears to be a case of accidental poisoning, Davis said.

-He said a man who lives at the mobile home and who applied the aluminum phosphide on the ground got the pesticide from a friend.
+He said the man who lives at the mobile home and who applied the aluminum phosphide on the ground got the pesticide from a friend.

 Aluminum phosphide is used to kill insects and burrowing rodents, especially in grain stores.
 But it can be deadly to humans when mixed with water.